As of August 2024

 The Board Chair shall regularly attend and preside at meetings of the Board and, together with the CEO, at shareholder meetings.

-The Board Chair shall assist the CEO in developing, and shall approve, the agenda for each Board meeting.
-All directors may suggest the inclusion of items on the agenda, request the presence of or a report by any member of the Company’s senior management or, at any meeting, raise subjects that are not on the agenda for that meeting.
+The Board Chair shall assist the CEO in developing and shall approve, the agenda for each Board meeting.
+All directors may suggest the inclusion of items on the agenda, request the presence of or a report by any member of the Company’s senior management, or, at any meeting, raise subjects that are not on the agenda for that meeting.

 The Board Chair and CEO shall work together to ensure that information flows to the Board to facilitate understanding of, and discussion regarding, matters of interest or concern to the Board.
 In general, management will provide appropriate materials on a timely basis in advance of Board and committee meetings.
 In certain cases, however, it may not be possible to circulate materials in advance of a meeting given timing and other considerations.